CityofToronto/bdit_data-sources/volumes/rescu/README.md

 >Currently within D&A and for the purpose of Data Requests, requesters tell requestees that data is not available.

 ### 4- Who is responsible for addressing data gaps/incomplete data?
 >Gaps are handled / addressed using a variety of strategies, depending on the intended use of the data and the nature of the gap.
 D&A can be contacted for gaps handled by them.

 ### 5- Are there data quality assessment processes for the data?
->The pipeline checks to see if a threshold of data points is met - if there are not enough data points to meet this threshold, data are not loaded into postgres
+>The pipeline checks to see if a threshold of data points is met - if there are not enough data points to meet this threshold, data are not loaded into postgres.

 ### 6- How often are data quality assessment processes for the data undertaken?
 >D&A process done daily.
 QA process counts the number of rows that have data with 7000 rows being the threshold.

+>There have also been analyses completed to check which non-ramp detectors were recording valid data in 2021 using the following methodology:
+> 1. Count the daily bins per detector.
+Filter out detectors with fewer than 96 15-minute bins in a 24 hour period (since they must be missing data)
+> 2. Calculate daily volume counts for the valid detectors
+> 3. Calculate the median weekday and weekend daily volume count per detector
+> 4. Group the median weekday daily volumes by corridor and graph them
+> 5. Visually determine a minimum threshold based on the graphs.

+> The 2021 minimum thresholds were as follows:
+> - Allen Expressway - Weekday: 4000 per lane
+> - Allen Expressway - Weekend: 3000 per lane
+> - Don Valley Parkway - Weekday: 15000 per lane
+> - Don Valley Parkway - Weekend: 10000 per lane
+> - Gardiner Expressway - Weekday: 10000 per lane
+> - Gardiner Expressway - Weekend: 10000 per lane
+> - Lakeshore Boulevard - Weekday: 2000 per lane
+> - Lakeshore Boulevard - Weekend: 2000 per lane

+> RESCU data were then extracted for the detectors and dates that met these thresholds.

+> The code used to complete these checks can be found in the [date_evaluation folder](#date_evaluation).

 <!---#### 6- Are external contractors or consultants responsible for checking data quality?
 > Unsure.